liuchengxu/eleline.vim/README.md

 ## Installation

-This plugin can be installed with a varity of plugin managers, e.g., [vim-plug](https://github.com/junegunn/vim-plug):
+This plugin can be installed with a variety of plugin managers, e.g., [vim-plug](https://github.com/junegunn/vim-plug):

 ```vim
 Plug 'liuchengxu/eleline.vim'